samjamesobrien/TicTacToe/README.md

 The run script is fixed, but it is obvious that there are failing tests.

-Fix or implement the code which is failing.
+Fix or implement the code which is failing, the tests themselves are correct and don't need to change.

 ### 4.1 Run the BoardUtilTests
 Run the BoardUtilTests tests, they should fail